Ikenfell: Reception

 According to gaming review aggregator Metacritic, Ikenfells reception was mixed.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 57% of critics.
 Both GameSpot and Siliconera described it as having potential, but being let down by flaws in the story and combat.
 Other sites were more positive, like Hardcore Gamer, which said it was "a trip well worth taking", and GameRant, which described it as having the potential to be a "cultural touchstone".

 Although reviewers generally liked the game's combat system, they felt it could be frustrating at times.
 Hardcore Gamer reviewer Kyle LeClair described it as "challenging and fun", and Jason Rochlin of GameRant commended the game's tactical variety and complexity.
 PJ O'Reilly of Nintendo Life pointed out the "impressive range of enemy types" among other elements as contributing to the game's strategical depth.
 However, LeClair, Slant magazine, and GameSpot reviewer Hope Corrigan all criticised the excessive variability of the timing-based attack system, although multiple reviewers pointed out that the game provides an optional setting that allows players to enable easier combat.
-Slant also complained about the combat design, stating that it involved "selecting an attack, and then cancelling that move to place them in a different space once you see that they’re not properly positioned".
+Slant also complained about the combat design, stating that it involved "selecting an attack, and then cancelling that move to place them in a different space once you see that they're not properly positioned".

 The story also received both praise and criticism, with reviewers praising it for its in-depth examination of characters, but some also claimed it was too derivative of Harry Potter and unrealistic at times.
 LeClair described it as an "engrossing piece of work", but somewhat unoriginal.
 Corrigan was more negative, describing it as "unusual", criticising implausible and on-the-nose elements in the plot, and the incongruous manner in which LGBT issues were included.
 Conversely, both Rochlin and Slant lauded these elements, with the former stating that the game wore "its progressiveness on its sleeve" and provided a much-needed focus on the importance of relationships.

 Reviewers largely praised the game's art and music, noting the quality of the chiptune tracks.
 However, reactions to the vocal segments were more disparate, with LeClair stating that they "enhance the mood even further", but Corrigan calling them poor quality, remarking that she was tempted to turn down the volume.
 O'Reilly criticised the pixel artstyle, calling it overused.